Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

          Due to possible restrictions in php and php settings, you probably need to adjust this value.
 By default "readfile" is used to deliver the file.
 If this function is disabled in your php settings, you can try "fpassthru".
 If you have problems with php `memory_limit` and big files to download, you need to set this to "stream", which delivers the files in small portions.
-The option "readfile_chunked" is deprecated, but does the same as "stream" for now.
+The options "readfile_chunked", "readfile" and "fpassthru" are deprecated and will be removed in version 5.
+You should consider to use "stream" as output function.
          For nginx web servers, there is also the possibility to deliver the file directly from the server by setting this property to "x-accel-redirect".

-.. _admin-configuration-protectedPath:
+.. _admin-extensionConfiguration-protectedPath:

 protectedPath
 -------------